isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 • Understand officers’ situations and career needs.
 • Establish strong rapport with officers for effective working partnership and service experience.
 • Guide officers through the range of career resources and services to enhance their employability and career planning.
-• Plan, customise and deliver professional and personalised career interventions with an action plan.
+• Plan, customise and deliver professional and personalised career interventions with an action plan.&nbsp;
 • Select and administer suitable profiling tools to help officers attain career clarity.
 • Process and update officers’ profiles via case notes, where necessary.